What Is ‘Surveillance for Hire’?

 What Does “Surveillance-For-Hire” Mean?

-The surveillance-for-hire industry consists of companies that use a combination of social engineering and technology to monitor and gather information about (and sometimes from) individuals for their clients.
-In the case of Meta’s investigation, these companies are described as entities that use “intrusive software tools and surveillance services indiscriminately to any customer — regardless of who they target, or the human rights abuses they might enable”.
-Surveillance-for-hire companies claim to use their surveillance services to tackle criminals and terrorists but, offer their services to many government and non-government groups that otherwise wouldn’t have these capabilities as well as private individuals, law firms, businesses, politicians and even law enforcement agencies.
-Meta’s investigation also claims that these surveillance companies also target journalists, dissidents, critics of authoritarian regimes, families of opposition and human rights activists.
+The surveillance-for-hire industry comprises companies that employ a combination of social engineering and technology to monitor and gather information about, and sometimes from, individuals on behalf of their clients.
+In the case of Meta’s investigation, these companies are described as entities that use “intrusive software tools and surveillance services indiscriminately to any customer, regardless of who they target, or the human rights abuses they might enable”.
+Surveillance-for-hire companies claim to use their surveillance services to tackle criminals and terrorists, but offer their services to many government and non-government groups that otherwise wouldn’t have these capabilities, as well as private individuals, law firms, businesses, politicians and even law enforcement agencies.
+Meta’s investigation also claims that these surveillance companies target journalists, dissidents, critics of authoritarian regimes, families of opposition and human rights activists.

 Examples